shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Lab Scenario Preview/Module2.md

-# Lab Scenario Preview: AI-900: Explore decision support
+# Lab Scenario Preview: PL-300: Prepare data for analysis with Power BI

-## Lab 01: Explore Cognitive Services
+## Lab 01: Load Data in Power BI Desktop

 ### Lab overview

-In this lab, you will learn how cognitive services are provisioned and used.
+In this lab you will commence apply transformations to each of the queries created in the previous lab.
+You will then apply the queries to load each as a table to the data model

 ## Objective

-After completing this lab, you will be able to create an Anomaly Detector resource
+After completing this lab, you will be able to:

+- Apply various transformations
+- Apply queries to load them to the data model

 ## Architecture Diagram